-- > To ping the router from a running Windows PC: - 1.
-From the Windows toolbar, click Start, and then select Run. - In the field provided, type ping followed by the IP address of the router, as in this example: ping www.routerlogin.net - 3.
+To ping the router from a Windows computer:

+- 1. From the Windows toolbar, click the Start button and select Run. - 2.
+In the field provided, type ping followed by the IP address of the router, as in this example: ping www.routerlogin.net - 3.
 Click OK.